 But here’s the deep, dark secret: making pretzel bread is much easier than shaping, twirling, and poaching smaller pretzels.
 With a larger loaf shape, you’re not stuck at the counter, molding small pieces of dough into different shapes.
 You’re making an oval: one and done.

-For beginning pretzel makers who’ve never gone through the process of kneading, rising, shaping, proofing, poaching, and baking, it gets them into the pretzel groove without the extra manipulation.
+For beginning pretzel makers who’ve never gone through the process of kneading, rising, shaping, proofing, poaching, and baking, making pretzel bread gets them into the groove without the extra manipulation.
 Beginning bread makers get a soft, unfussy dough to work with, boosting their confidence to try goopier doughs like ciabatta and (eventually) sourdough breads.
-It’s a win-win on both counts.

 - 1 tablespoon instant yeast (not active dry yeast!)